 I became a Christian at age 14 but really made Jesus Christ the Lord of my life 6 years later.
 I then completed a Bachelor of Theology and Associate Diploma in Ministry and was heavily involved in Youth Ministry for 20 years alongside my husband, all the while being a Critical Care Nurse, program developer and patient educator at a major Melbourne teaching hospital.

 In 2011, our family went to Mozambique where we lived for 3 months as students at the Iris Harvest Mission School.
-It was whilst we were there that we realised that God wanted us back in Australia but that we would have a ministry traveling worldwide in the future.
+It was whilst we were there that we realised that God wanted us back in Australia but that we would have a ministry travelling worldwide in the future.
 We still have a huge passion for overseas mission and have since been on a short term mission trip to Cambodia as a family.
 Whilst in Cambodia, we had the joy of seeing a container load of 33,000 children’s books that we had collected, sorted and packed in Australia arrive in Cambodia to be given to Schools, Children’s Centres and the Mean Chey University.
 This was a project called ‘Books 4 Cambodia’ that our daughter, then aged 10, co-ordinated.
 Gary has also been to India on a mission trip since our time in Mozambique.
-In February last year (2016), Sarah and myself went with a team to Cambodia to assist and train students on a University campus.
-It was a pure delight seeing my 12 year old daughter sharing her faith with university students through an interpreter and sharing testimonies of how God had healed her and worked various ways in her life.
+In February 2016, Sarah and I went with a team to Cambodia to assist and train students on a University campus.
+It was a pure delight seeing my 12-year-old daughter sharing her faith with university students through an interpreter and sharing testimonies of how God had healed her and worked various ways in her life.
 She also capably led a workshop for 18 university students using an interpreter.
 What a joy and delight it was seeing my daughter flourish.

 When we returned from Mozambique and a short term mission trip to South Africa, God spoke to my husband very clearly in several dreams about changing churches to become part of Stairway Church in Melbourne.
 We obeyed and became involved there.
 That really began our realisation that we had giftings in healing and the prophetic.
 We have sought to grow and develop in these giftings, taking every opportunity that is presented to us.
 We have a heart for mission and for communicating God’s love to people and seeing people develop a more intimate relationship with Father God.